 Sodium Bromide

-Sodium Bromide is not an algaecide, but its mixture with granular chlorine makes for a perfect catalyst to rid your algae-filled pool.
-The pool shock plays a pivotal role in converting the various bromides into a capable algae eliminator.
+Sodium Bromide is not an algaecide, but when mixed with granular chlorine, it makes for the perfect catalyst to fix your algae-filled pool.
+The pool shock plays a pivotal role in converting the bromides into an algae killer.

-Bromides are not usually used to prevent or control algae, but it gets used in the more severe cases of algae growth in the pool.
-It also works effectively with yellow or green algae that are not adequately responding to chlorine by themselves.
+Bromides are not usually used to prevent or control algae like algaecides, but it is used to deal with more severe cases of algae infestations in the pool.
+It works effectively against yellow or green algae that are not responding to a chlorine shock.
 No Mor Problems makes a good option.

 United Chemical makes an effective sodium bromide option for tough algae outbreaks.
 It's also used to prevent algae.